-When you tell people you’ll be traveling to a foreign country, they will inevitably ask a variation of the question, “Is it safe to drink the water there?”
+When you tell people you’ll be traveling to a foreign country, they will inevitably ask a variation of the question, “Is it safe to drink the tap water there?”

 You can find the CDC’s advice for traveling to every country in the world by first visiting its Destinations webpage, found here.
-After selecting the country you plan to visit, you can find the CDC’s drinking water recommendations for that country in the “Stay Healthy and Safe” section of that country’s profile.
+After selecting the country you plan to visit, you can find the CDC’s drinking tap water quality recommendations for that country in the “Stay Healthy and Safe” section of that country’s profile.

 The CDC offers the same advice for every country where it is safe to drink the water.